m-schmailzl/nut-upsd/README.md

 ## Usage

 You can mount your own `/etc/nut/ups.conf`, `/etc/nut/upsd.conf`, `/etc/nut/upsd.users` and `/etc/nut/upsmon.conf`.\
-You need to mount these files as read-only, otherwise they are overwritten.
+If not provided externally by bind mount, the configuration files are generated automatically using the following environment variables.

 ### General configuration

-If not provided externally by bind mount, the configuration files are generated automatically using the following environment variables:

 * `UPS_NAME` - Name of the UPS (default: `ups`)